The Play (American football)

-"The Play" was a last-second, game-winning kickoff return for a touchdown that occurred during a college football game between the Stanford Cardinal and California Golden Bears on Saturday, November 20, 1982.
+"The Play" was a last-second, game-winning kickoff return for a walk-off touchdown that occurred during a college football game between the Stanford Cardinal and California Golden Bears on Saturday, November 20, 1982.
 Given the circumstances and rivalry, the wild game that preceded it, the very unusual way in which "The Play" unfolded, and its lingering aftermath on players and fans, it is recognized as one of the most memorable plays in college football history and among the most memorable in American sports.

 Stanford had taken a 20–19 lead on a field goal with four seconds left.
 The Golden Bears used five lateral passes on the ensuing kickoff return to score the winning touchdown in the game's final seconds and earn a 25–20 victory.
 Believing that the game was over, members of the Stanford Band came onto the field midway through the return, which added to the confusion and folklore.
 There remains disagreement over the legality of two of Cal's backward pass attempts, adding to the passion surrounding the traditional rivalry of the annual "Big Game."

 Background

 This was the two teams' 85th Big Game, and was played on Cal's home field, California Memorial Stadium.
 Although Cal was guaranteed a winning record (with bowl eligibility) for the season, no bowl game was looking to invite them.
-The implications of this game were far more important to Stanford, led by quarterback John Elway, who was playing in his last regular season college game before heading off to become a future National Football League star enshrined in both the Pro Football Hall of Fame and College Football Hall of Fame.
-The Cardinal football squad was in the midst of an exciting season—they were 5–5 but had victories over highly ranked Ohio State and Washington—and needed one more win to be eligible to play in a bowl game.
-Representatives of the Hall of Fame Classic committee were in attendance, apparently to extend an invitation to Stanford to play Vanderbilt, if the Cardinal won.
+The implications of this game were far more important to Stanford, led by quarterback John Elway, who was playing in his last regular-season college game before heading to the National Football League.
+The Cardinal were in the midst of an exciting season—they were 5–5 but had victories over highly ranked Ohio State and Washington—and needed one more win to be eligible for a bowl game.
+Representatives of the Hall of Fame Classic committee were in attendance, apparently to extend an invitation to Stanford to play Vanderbilt if the Cardinal won.

 Also at stake was possession of the Stanford Axe, an axe-head trophy that is awarded to the winner of this annual matchup.
-Its origins date back to 1899, but in 1933, after years of increasingly more elaborate thefts of the Axe by students from one or the other school, the two schools agreed that the winner of the Big Game would take possession of the Axe.
-The plaque upon which the Axe is mounted carries the scores of previous Big Games.
+Its origin dates back to 1899; however, after years of increasingly more elaborate thefts of the Axe by students from one or the other school, in 1933, the two schools agreed that the winner of the Big Game would take possession of the Axe.
+The plaque upon which the Axe is mounted carries the score of previous Big Games.